Home Town: Oakland, California

-My family members helped open my ears, but I wanted to be cool and that made me write my first rap song at age 12.
+My family helped open my ears, but wanting to be cool made me write my first rap song at age 12.
 It was the crazy mid-80's, break dancing was trending, and hip-hop was the cool new thing.
 I wasn't the best at break dancing, so I decided I wanted to write a rap.
 Not to become a rapper per say.
 Just to be cool.

-Over the next few years, I wrote a lot.
-Not just raps.
-I was also interested in journalism as a teen, so I wrote articles for my school newspapers.
+Over the next few years, I wrote a lot, but not just raps.
+I was also interested in journalism as a teen, so I wrote articles for a variety of my school's newspapers.
 Plus, when I came home from school claiming that I had no homework my Dad would have me take an article from an encyclopedia and re-write it in my own words.
-I believe doing both of these things helped me hone my story telling skills.
+I believe all of these activities helped me hone my story telling skills.

 Consistently writing, practicing, and performing at a few shows landed me my first professional music opportunity at age 20.
 A mutual friend introduced me to a rapper from Seattle named E-Dawg.
-We hit it off pretty good and eventually got into the studio and recorded two songs, Drop Top and Lil Locs.
+We hit it off pretty good and eventually got into the studio and recorded 2 songs; Drop Top and Lil Locs.

 Lil Locs was a dope street banger, but it was Drop Top that opened the eyes and ears of hip-hop legends Sir Mix-a-Lot and Rick Rubin.
 Drop Top, a smooth summer anthem was ultimately the inspiration for Seattle...the Dark Side, a compilation album released by Rhyme Cartel/Def America in 1993.